 2. Attempting to indict the Orthodox Church because of disagreements between some Patriarchs and jurisdictions is essentially an indictment of the early Church -- see, for instance, the factioning of the Roman Church even into rival Papacies in the 3rd century (the respective Popes of each faction, by the way, are considered saints by the Roman Catholic Church to this day).

-Well the tu quoque argument isn't really a valid one to make.
+tu quoque argument isn't really a valid one to make.
 The fact of the matter is Rome and Constantinople split from each other in 1054ad.
 It is THAT faction we need to be focused upon, and not earlier factions which have since been dealt with and/or healed.

 3. I'm not sure who told you that the Orthodox are lax in teaching faith and morals or that our Bishops don't guide their flocks, but neither is true.